-- 1.1 In line with Welsh Government and HM Treasury Guidance, the Trust has produced an Accountability Report (Appendix A) and Audited Annual Accounts (Appendix B) for the financial reporting period 2021-22. - 1.2 The Accountability Report and Audited Annual Accounts 2021-22 is to be submitted by Audit Wales to the Finance Health and Social Service Group (HSSG), by Wednesday 15 June 2022, as a single unified PDF document, together with the Annual Performance Report. - 1.3 The Trust Annual Report 2021-22 will be presented at the Trust's Annual General Meeting on the 26th July 2022.
+- 1.1 In line with Welsh Government and HM Treasury Guidance, the Trust has produced an Accountability Report (Appendix A) and Audited Annual Accounts (Appendix B) for the financial reporting period 2021-22. - 1.2 The Accountability Report and Audited Annual Accounts 2021-22 will be presented to the Trust Board for BOARD APPROVAL on the 14th June 2022, together with the Annual Performance Report, which was received by the Quality, Safety & Performance Committee on the 12th May 2022. - 1.3 The Accountability Report and Audited Annual Accounts 2021-22 is to be submitted by Audit Wales to the Finance Health and Social Service Group (HSSG), by Wednesday 15 June 2022, as a single unified PDF document, together with the Annual Performance Report. - 1.4 The Trust Annual Report 2021-22 will be presented at the Trust's Annual General Meeting on the 26th July 2022.